Diagnosis

 Lifestyle and home remedies

-You take steps to decrease Raynaud's attacks and help you feel better.
+You can take steps to reduce Raynaud's attacks and help you feel better.

 • Avoid smoke.
 Smoking, vaping or breathing in someone else's smoke tightens blood vessels.
 This causes skin temperature to drop.

 • Exercise.
 Exercise increases blood flow.
-And it's has many other health benefits.
-If you have secondary Raynaud's, talk to your health care provider before exercising outdoors in the cold.
+And it has many other health benefits.
+If you have secondary Raynaud's, talk to your healthcare professional before exercising outdoors in the cold.

 • Manage stress.
 Stress can trigger Raynaud's symptoms.
 Find ways to help reduce emotional stress.
 Getting more exercise, practicing mindfulness and joining support groups are some ways to reduce and manage stress.